ufs-community/ufs-weather-model/doc/UsersGuide/source/IdealizedTC.rst

 Running the Idealized Tropical Cyclone Test Case
 =================================================

-This section explains how to run the baroclinic wave case described above using the ``ufs_test.sh`` script.
+This section explains how to run the Idealized Tropical Cyclone case described above using the ``ufs_test.sh`` script.

 Clone the Repository
 --------------------